-Visual impairment from cataract, retinopathy or glaucoma is a common cause of ADL disabilities.
+Visual impairment, from cataract, retinopathy (e.g. diabetic retinopathy), glaucoma or macular degeneration, is a common cause of ADL disabilities9.
 The disability worsens when the environment is dark or cluttered, obstructing the path of the person.
 Having bright lights and clutter free will lessen the disability of the person.
+Treating the retinopathy, maculopathy, glaucoma or cataract surgery will help to improve the condition.